LardexTheLarge/AI-Case-Study/README.md

 - If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+I would want them to use their AI stroke detection on wearable tech which include smart watches.

 - Why do you think that offering this product or service would benefit the company?

+This would allow an even earlier detection on strokes and the watch could alert 911 sooner.

 - What technologies would this additional product or service utilize?

+This product would use AI as the first technologies but would also utilize wearable tech.

 - Why are these technologies appropriate for your solution?

+These technologies are appropriate because Viz.ai is a specialist in AI stroke detection so giving them a wider range of detection opertunities would significantly help detect strokes even sooner than they already have.